Pawar-Sudharshan/Pawar-Sudharshan/README.md

 ## 🛠️ What I Do

-💡 As a Full-Stack Developer, I:
+💡 As a Full-Stack Developer and DSA enthusiast, I:
 - Build **responsive web apps** end-to-end
 - Develop **RESTful APIs**
-- Integrate **databases** with backend services
+- Work with **databases** and backend services
-- Use modern tools and workflows to deliver clean, maintainable code
+- Practice **Data Structures & Algorithms** to write efficient, clean code

 ---